Frequently Asked Questions for Tandem Paramotor Malaysia

 Paramotor sport requires a good weather for safe flight.
 Of course, we must fly during daylight and we cannot fly in the rain.
 We make every effort to forecast weather in advance so that you and your pilot only travel to airborne if there is a good chance of flying.

 However, the weather is unpredictable and full of surprises.
-If the booked time is not suitable for flying we simply make arrangements for another day that does suit your schedule.
+If the booked time is not suitable for flying we simply reschedule or make arrangements for another day that does suit your schedule.
 Many people are lucky and their preferred day is rewarded with a great flight.
 Others may require two or three different booking times to finally get airborne.
 We will communicate with each other the day before and/or the morning of the flight to confirm the weather and the likelihood of flying.

 What is the Cancellation and Refund Policy?